 B. Reimbursement of monies spent to replace failed lamps.

 C. If the consumer has had three or more issues with the TV, they can get a replacement TV, or if the consumer chooses, a $1,000 rebate certificate toward the purchase of a new Panasonic TV with a retail price of $1,500.00 or more.

-ConsumerAffairs.com has received about 30 complaints from consumers whose Panasonic LCD TVs have failed, usually far before the promised 10,000 hours of lamp life.
+ConsumerAffairs.com has received about 30 reports of issues from consumers whose Panasonic LCD TVs have failed, usually far before the promised 10,000 hours of lamp life.
 In almost every case it is the model PT-50LC13.